Double Bottom Chart Pattern: Profit Smartly Without Rookie Mistakes

 To avoid the pitfalls of the unprepared and claim your bandit’s bounty, follow these cardinal rules:

-- To validate the pattern, a breakout above resistance with volume must occur.
+• To validate the pattern, a breakout above the resistance level with accompanying volume must occur.
 Premature entry is a surefire ticket to the poorhouse.

 Making Double Bottoms Work in Modern Markets